Phosphatidylserine: A Superhero for Your Brain

 Picture this: You’re trying to get driving directions from someone with poor cell phone reception and every third or fourth word fades out.
 You may be able to hear enough to understand the basics of what they’re saying, but it is likely that several important pieces of information would be missed.
 With just one or two missed turns, who knows where you could end up?
 The accurate exchange of information is essential to the smooth operation of so many things in life, and the same is true for our brain.
 Uninterrupted communication is the key to brain health and overall mental wellness, including memory, mental energy, focus and even coordination and balance.
 The brain must also be able to communicate within itself in order to know which bio-chemicals to make.
 One of the most critical nutrients for healthy brain function is as hard to pronounce as it is essential: phosphatidylserine.

-Let’s take a step back and talk about the anatomy of a nerve cell.
 Try to remember your high school biology class (if you can’t, phosphatidylserine can help!)
 Each nerve cell has a cell body that is covered with arms called dendrites.
 The nerve cell also has a tail that contains an axon enclosed in a fatty covering called a myelin sheath.
 The dendrite receives a nerve impulse full of communication messages from the axon of another nerve cell.
 This information is then passed down by way of its own axon, and onto the next nerve cell.
 The quality, speed and uninterrupted flow of this crucial communication that’s being passed from cell to cell greatly depends on the health of the myelin sheath.[i]
 The myelin sheath is a fatty sleeve surrounding the nerve cell, and it is constantly being broken down and repaired.
 Think of the myelin sheath like the insulation that surrounds electrical wiring – when the insulation is damaged, the wiring suffers.
 The same goes for the myelin sheath.
 When we’re young, it is easily repaired but as we age, it can develop gaps, become thinner, and lose its general function.
 Nerve signals can be interrupted, distorted, or lost, and the brain simply cannot communicate at the same rate as it did when we were younger.
 When nerve communication loses its integrity, memories are not properly stored and recalled, the brain has trouble keeping up with energy demands, and we become mentally fatigued much more easily.
-Healthy nerve communication also effects the signals that tell the brain what neurotransmitters, or brain chemicals, it needs to make and when to make them.
+Healthy nerve communication also effects the signals that tell the brain what neurotransmitters (brain chemicals) it needs to make and when to make them.
 This impacts the sleep cycle, mood, and mental health, such as how we cope with stress.
 Nerve signaling also affects the rest of the body, helping the brain coordinate with every part of your body – for example, nerve signals allow the brain to coordinate with the arms, legs, feet, and inner ear to regulate balance and coordination.
 The good news?
 The myelin sheath can be repaired with fatty acids like phosphatidylserine (PS).[ii]
 And that's not all that PS can do for the brain!

 There are several therapeutic benefits that make PS a powerhouse nutrient for optimal brain function.
 Students of all ages benefit from phosphatidylserine's ability to support learning, focus and memory.[iii]
 Communication is key for healthy storage of memories.
 Without the nerve cell's ability to send its signals to the next nerve, those chemicals that eventually become our stored memories become lost into the electrical ether.
 What’s more, phosphatidylserine is critical to healthy cell membranes and brain tissue in the area of the brain known as the hippocampus.
 It is the hippocampus’ job to regulate the process of turning short-term memories into long-term memories.[iv]
 Short-term memory tends to last a few days, whereas long-term memory lasts for years.
 When short-term memories do not become stored in the long-term memory areas of the brain, they are lost after just a few days.
 If these short-term memories are not properly stored, the name of your new colleague, neighbor, or the movie you just saw last week leave your brain wondering whether you want them or not.
 When you try to recall these recent memories, it can be very frustrating – memories that you’re 100% just happened recently simply cannot be recalled.
 Furthermore, memory function and learning abilities go hand-in-hand.
 The more efficiently we’re able to store and recall memories, the easier it is to learn new information and tasks.
 Learning something new is little more than remembering a series of information, and the quality and speed at which you learn is greatly dependent on how well you store your memories.
 There are several areas of the brain involved in this process, but the hippocampus is the most crucial and needs to be healthy and functioning well for proper memory and learning skills.
 There is strong evidence that shows that major trauma to the hippocampus can result in amnesia, and slow damage over time has a strong association with Alzheimer’s disease[v].